Monash Neuroscience of Consciousness

 As this phenomenon was only discovered relatively recently, researchers are still trying to understand it.
-Matthew Davidson, a PhD student with Associate Professor Nao Tsuchiya at Monash Neuroscience of Consciousness (MoNoC) Research Laboratory, and his colleagues wanted to investigate whether attentional sampling occurs during binocular rivalry – a visual illusion where each eye is shown a different image at the same time.
+Matthew Davidson, a PhD student with Professor Nao Tsuchiya at Monash Neuroscience of Consciousness (MoNoC) Research Laboratory, and his colleagues wanted to investigate whether attentional sampling occurs during binocular rivalry – a visual illusion where each eye is shown a different image at the same time.

 During binocular rivalry, instead of us seeing a fused picture of two images, what we see involuntarily switches back and forth between each image.
 While we’re conscious of one image, the other image is suppressed from our consciousness and seems invisible.

 The researchers used electroencephalography (EEG) to record the brain activity of 34 people while they viewed images during a binocular rivalry task.
 The participants reported which image they were conscious of seeing while their attention was directed by sound or touch towards one of the images.

 The researchers found evidence – from both the EEG recordings and the participants’ reports – that attentional sampling exists during binocular rivalry.
 Their results showed that when participants paid attention to the invisible, nonconscious image, their attention was actually divided between both images.
 This suggests that we may not be conscious of everything we are paying attention to.

 This study helps us understand how attention is focused and diverted, and how it interacts with what we consciously perceive.
 It also adds to other from Nao Tsuchiya’s lab – demonstrating that attention and consciousness are not the same.